axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 6. The :guilabel:`Add statistic chart to dashboard` dialog is opened

-7. Enter a unique name for the chart
+7. Enter unique names in supported languages for the chart

 8. Create the chart with the button **OK**